 - How will I know what each of the pills are in my pack?

-- Where can I find supplement facts about the pills in my pack?
+- Where can I find supplement facts about the pills and powders that come with my plan?

 - When should I take my vitamins?
 Should I take them with food?

 - What's the deal with multivitamins?
 If I take your multivitamin with other supplements will I be taking too much of any ingredient?

 - I take some prescription medications.
 Will my vitamins and supplements have any interactions with my prescriptions?